unicode-org/message-format-wg/spec/data-model/README.md

 ## Patterns

 Each `Pattern` represents a linear sequence, without selectors.
-Each element of the `body` array MUST either be a string or an `Expression` object.
+Each element of the `body` array MUST either be a non-empty string or an `Expression` object.
 String values represent literal _text_, while `Expression` wraps each of the potential _expression_ shapes.
 The `body` strings are the "cooked" _text_ values, i.e. escape sequences are processed.